 I lived in Amsterdam for many years and loved Amsterdam deeply.
 I understand entirely that most visitors to the Netherlands want to visit Amsterdam.
 An important question is how much it will cost to visit Amsterdam.
 You can see most of Amsterdam in 3 days, and I calculated the cost of a 3-day trip to Amsterdam for three different kinds of travelers.

-The average costs per person for a 3-day stay in Amsterdam are € 500 (US$ 600)/person.
+The average cost per person for a 3-day stay in Amsterdam is € 500 (US$ 600)/person.
 Costs range between € 350 (US$ 415)/person for budget travelers and € 850 (US$ 1015)/person for high-end travelers.
 The travel costs to Amsterdam will depend on your location.

 Read on to find out which aspects of visiting Amsterdam make it expensive and how you can save money while visiting Amsterdam.
 Saving money is very Dutch, and let me show you how to stay within your travel budget.
 If you are interested in the best day trips from Amsterdam, you should read this article.